hashgraph/stablecoin-studio/sdk/README.md

 ```

 ### ResetAllowance
-Sets the supplier allowance to 0 for an account and a stable coin.
+Sets the supplier allowance to 0 for an account and a stablecoin.
 The operating account must have the admin role.

 **Spec:**